 The Explanation Blog Bonus:

-This animation uses Earth science data from a variety of sensors on NASA Earth observing satellites as well as cartoons to describe Earth’s water cycle and the continuous movement of water on, above and below the surface of the Earth.
+This animation uses Earth science data from a variety of sensors on NASA Earth observing satellites to describe Earth’s water cycle and the continuous movement of water on, above and below the surface of the Earth.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Water Cycle, Brushing Your Teeth and Flushing the Toilet
+Please use the Social Network links just below to share this information from The Explanation, The Water Cycle, Brushing Your Teeth and Flushing the Toilet